can a smart plug dim lights

 The good news is that almost all incandescent and halogen light bulbs can be dimmed and they have the largest controllable dimming range (0%-100%).
 So you get a lot of dimming control with these bulbs.

-The downside is that they usually use quite a bit of energy and don’t last very long.
+The downside is that they usually use a lot of energy and they don’t last very long.

 Light-Emitting Diodes (LED)